AarambhDevHub/ignitia/README.md

 <img src="https://raw.githubusercontent.com/AarambhDevHub/ignitia/main/assets/ignitia-logo.png" alt="Ignitia Logo" width="200">

-**A blazing fast, lightweight web framework for Rust that ignitias your development journey.**
+**A blazing fast, lightweight web framework for Rust that ignites your development journey.**

-*Embodies the spirit of **Aarambh** (new beginnings) - the spark that ignitias your web development journey*
+*Embodies the spirit of **Aarambh** (new beginnings) - the spark that ignites your web development journey*

 **Built with ❤️ by [Aarambh Dev Hub](https://youtube.com/@aarambhdevhub)**